Categories

 Latency vs Throughput

 Latency is the time it takes for an action to occur after an event.
 For validators, this includes how long it takes to receive a block, verify it, produce an attestation, and broadcast it back to the network.
 Throughput is different.
 It refers to the overall volume of transactions a system can handle in a given timeframe.
 Validators care about throughput, but it is latency that determines whether they meet their time-critical duties.
+In practice, you’re optimising how quickly your messages propagate and get included (not just how much your node can process.

 Where Latency Affects Validator Operations